Peeragogy/Peeragogy.github.io/practice.md

 #### Solution

-Symptoms of burnout are a sign that it’s time to revisit the group’s and your own individual plan.
+Symptoms of burnout are a sign that it’s time to revisit the group’s **Roadmap** and your own individual plan.
 Are these realistic?
 Frustration with other people is a good time to ask questions and let others answer.
 Do they see things the same way you do?
 Your goals may be aligned, even if your